divyamendhe/photo-gallary/README.md

 📸 Photo Gallary

-A simple and elegant **photo gallery web application** built using HTML, CSS, and JavaScript.
+A simple and elegant **photo gallery web application** built using HTML and CSS.
 This project showcases a clean UI for displaying a collection of images in an organized grid layout with lightbox preview functionality.

 ---